-Purpose: To provide guidance to prospective funders and their advisors when making gifts to the Center for Public Integrity.
+Purpose: To provide guidance to prospective funders and their advisers when making gifts to the Center for Public Integrity.

 Background: The Center for Public Integrity has created this policy, which combines best practices in fundraising, governance and journalism, to define how we accept and recognize donations and how we conduct ourselves with funders.

-Protecting the Editorial Direction: Any funding sought and accepted by the Center for Public Integrity is driven by editorial priorities determined through a strategic planning process.
+Protecting the editorial direction: Any funding sought and accepted by the Center for Public Integrity is driven by editorial priorities determined through a strategic planning process.
 Funders do not drive editorial decision making.
-The Center does not take assignments or commissions from any funder.
+Public Integrity does not take assignments or commissions from any funder.

-Protecting the Center’s reputation as a nonpartisan newsroom: The Center carefully designs its relationships with funders to ensure that these relationships do not influence editorial work and to avoid creating any contrary impression.
+Protecting Public Integrity’s reputation as a nonpartisan newsroom: Public Integrity carefully designs its relationships with funders to ensure that these relationships do not influence editorial work and to avoid creating any contrary impression.
 We seek to maintain a firewall between editorial staff and funders while providing good stewardship of the gift.

-- Communication between the Center and a funder is managed by the Development Department.
+- Communication between Public Integrity and a funder is managed by the development department and the chief executive officer.
 Funder representatives should not contact reporters or editors directly.
 Reporters and editors should take reasonable measures to include promptly the development staff in any contact with funders.

-- The Chief Development Officer or his/her designate is responsible for any discussions between the Center and the funder about publicity and press releases related to the Center’s work.
+- The chief development officer or his/her designate is responsible for any discussions between Public Integrity and the funder about publicity and press releases related to Public Integrity’s work.
 The final decision on these matters rests with the Center for Public Integrity.

 Listing our donors: Just as we expect transparency from others, we will be transparent in disclosing our funding sources (see our list of funders).
-As befits the Center’s adherence to professional fundraising standards, we also will strive to treat funders with the utmost integrity.
+As befits Public Integrity adherence to professional fundraising standards, we also will strive to treat funders with the utmost integrity.
 In balancing these interests, we adhere to the following standards:

 - We disclose the funding relationship when a funder is mentioned in a story.